SECRET AUDIO AND VIDEO RECORDINGS

 Are communications made in public places confidential?

-No. Communications made in public are not confidential.
-Public places are public gatherings, including any legislative, judiical, or executive proceedings, in which one could expect to be overheard.
-The circumstances determine whether the place is public.
+No, communications made in public are generally not confidential.
+Communications made in public include those made in public gatherings, including any legislative, judicial, or executive proceedings, or communications made in any other circumstance in which one could expect to be overheard or recorded.
+The circumstances determine whether the communication is confidential.
 For example, a conversation held in a crowded restaurant, close to other tables, and with no attempt to keep the conversation confidential is not protected.
 On the other hand, a conversation held in a secluded restaurant, apart from the presence of strangers, and with efforts to keep the conversation confidential is protected.
-An exception to public places is when the communication is highly offensive-top-
+Sometimes, a communication made in public can be considered confidential if it was obtained by another in a way that is highly offensive.

 Are communications made in a private home or business confidential?